pasgabriele/lora-weather-station/External module/README.md

 |315|64,9k|
 |337,5|21,88k|

 Resistance values for positions between those shown in the diagram are the result of two adjacent resistors connected in parallel when the vane’s magnet activates two switches simultaneously.
-For all details refers to Spurkfun Weather Meter Kit datasheet (https://cdn.sparkfun.com/assets/d/1/e/0/6/DS-15901-Weather_Meter.pdf).
+For all details refers to [Spurkfun Weather Meter Kit datasheet](https://cdn.sparkfun.com/assets/d/1/e/0/6/DS-15901-Weather_Meter.pdf).

 The wind vane is connected to the external two conductors of the RJ11 cable shared by the anemometer and wind vane (pin 1 and 4) and finally it is connected to the microcontroller via the shared wind vane RJ11.
 Below the detailed schema including the 10k external resistor: